-EN24 - Significant spills
+EN24 Significant spills

-A total of 8 larger oil and/or diesel spills, i.e. 150-400 litres, were reported from Aitik and the Boliden Area.
+A total of 14 larger oil and/or diesel spills, i.e. 150-400 litres, were reported from Aitik, Boliden Area, Garpenberg and Kylylahti.
 All spills occurred within the mining areas and were immediately sanitised.
 Any contaminated soil was excavated.
-A leakage of approximately 370 m3 of acid occurred in Kokkola in connection with a tank breakdown.
-The acid was collected in a basin and did not cause any harm outside the industrial area.
+A leakage of approximately 0,25 m3 of acid occurred in Harjavalta in connection with a tanker truck leakage.
+The acid went to the water collection system but did not cause any harm outside the industrial area.

-None of these events have entailed any significant environmental impact or caused lasting harm to the surroundings.
+These events have not entailed any significant environmental impact or caused lasting harm to the surroundings.
 Investigations have been conducted in conjunction with all of the incidents in order to ascertain the causes of the spills and, wherever possible, to institute measures that will prevent any repeats.